GPS Tracking Laws By State in 2025

 Michigan

-In Michigan, statute MCLS 750.5392 prevents a person placing trackers on a vehicle without owner or lessee knowledge and consent.
-The punishment is one year’s imprisonment, a $1,000 fine or both.
+In Michigan, statute MCLS 750.5392l prevents a person from placing trackers on a vehicle without the owner’s or lessee’s knowledge and consent.
+The punishment is one year’s imprisonment, a $1,000 fine, or both.

 Minnesota

-Minnesota statute 626A.35 prohibits tracking the movement of another person without a court order.
+Minnesota statute 626A.35 prohibits tracking the movement of another person without a court order or the person’s consent, for both devices and vehicles alike.
 The punishment is a $3,000 fine or 364 days in prison.

 Mississippi

-GPS tracking legislation falls under stalking law 97-3-107 in Mississippi.
-It’s illegal to track someone with a electronic tracking device with the intention of stalking them.
+Although there are no explicit laws prohibiting you from attaching a GPS tracking device to a vehicle in Mississippi, you could consider GPS tracking to fall under the state’s stalking law 97-3-107.
+It’s illegal to track someone with an electronic tracking device with the intention of stalking them, and who knows what this would cause a reasonable person to fear.
 The punishment is a $1,000 fine or a year in prison.

 Missouri

-It is an offense to install an electronic tracking device on a vehicle without an owners consent.
+It is an offense to install an electronic tracking device on a vehicle without the vehicle owner’s consent.
 This is covered by Missouri law 455.095.
-The exception is if the person is legally indigent – meaning they can’t look after themselves.
-An example would be a child or elderly person.
+The exception is if the person is legally indigent, meaning they can’t look after themselves.
+An example would be a child or an elderly person.

 Montana

-Under its house bill 603, Montana is one of the few states that requires law enforcement to obtain a probable cause warrant before tracking a persons location.
+Under its House Bill 603, Montana is one of the few states (and the first) that requires law enforcement to obtain a probable cause warrant before tracking a person’s location.

 A road leading into a mountainous landscape